Speakers

 Kerry graduated from Gordon College in 2012 with a degree in Christian Ministry with a Concentration in Youth Ministry.
 She is passionate about students of all ages knowing the relentless love of the Savior.
 She lives in Haverhill, MA with her husband Joel and two young daughters, Cora and Maya.
 Kerry is a CPYU Research Fellow and serves as Director of Youth Education, Youth Ministry and Local Outreach at Our Savior Lutheran Church in Topsfield, MA.

-Dr. Jason Engle
+Jason Engle

 Jason and his wife Erin live in Roxboro, NC, and have three children.
 Jason has served in student ministry for 20 years, and as Pastor of Students and Discipleship at Westwood Baptist Church since 2006.
 A graduate of North Greenville University (B.A.), Liberty University (M.A.), and Southeastern Baptist Theological Seminary (M.Div.), Jason earned his Doctorate of Education from Southeastern in 2021 with a focus in student ministry and discipleship.
 He is a CPYU research fellow and is a regular contributor at Youth Pastor Theologian and Youth Ministry Roundtable.
 Jason is passionate about leading students to know and supremely treasure Jesus, and about encouraging student ministry leaders to take seriously the sacred calling of shepherding students and families toward spiritual maturity.

-Tim Habecker
+Tim McAlpine